 In the 1920’s, rodeo began to organize to combat problems of the rapid expansion of the sport.
 The Rodeo Association of America, made up of rodeo committees and producers, was formed in 1929.
 World Champions were to be selected in the following events: bronc riding, bull riding, bareback riding, calf roping, steer roping, bulldogging, team roping and wild cow milking.
 The name was changed in 1946 to the International Rodeo Association.

-1974 marked the inception of the Professional Rodeo Cowboys Association when the Rodeo Cowboys Association added professional to the name.
+In 1974, the RCA changed its name to the Professional Rodeo Cowboys Association (PRCA).
 Today, the PRCA is the largest sanctioning organization with nearly 600 rodeos sanctioned yearly.

 - Total prize money awarded at PRCA sanctioned rodeos in 2018 was more than $49 million.

 - The PRCA has over 7,000 members (4,692 of whom are currently contestants).

 - Most PRCA rodeos are produced by local volunteer committees who donate proceeds to charity.
 Over $25 million a year is donated from PRCA rodeos to charity.